Woollen manufacturing process

 The fleece is broken up into different qualities of fibre.
 Wool from the shoulders and sides are typically used for clothing; wool from the lower legs for blankets.
 The British grading system is based on:

-• Style: determined by its length, crimp, fineness, handle and lustre.
+• Style: determined by length, crimp, fineness, handle and lustre.

 3. Scouring